serodriguez68/rails-antipatterns/chapter_3_views.md

 <!-- More code related with the view -->
 ```

-In this example, if @project exists, then we render a "Suscribe to #{this project} alerts" button.
+In this example, if @project exists, then we render a "Subscribe to #{this project} alerts" button.
 Else, we render another button.

 The problem here is that we are having the view decide which link to render, despite that the ultimate goal is to render _a_ link.